dannydaley/myUni404/README.md

 `docker-compose build && docker-compose up`

 or alternatively, run the command and start a daemonised image to run in the background..
-`docker-compose build && docker-compose up -s`
+`docker-compose build && docker-compose up -d`